-The tour progresses through long and short drives combined, to the valleys of Paro, Haa, Phobjikha, and Bumthang.
-Along the highways and rusty routes, you will make stops at monasteries and temples like Rinpung, Kichu Lhakhang, Dobji/Dokar Dzong, Tashichho Dzong, Chimi Lhakhang, Gangtey Goempa, Trongsa Dzong, Jakar Dzong, Jambay Lhakhang, Tashing Lhakhang, and Tiger’s Nest Monastery.
+The tour progresses through long and short drives combined to the valleys of Paro, Haa, Phobjikha, and Bumthang.
+Along the highways and rusty routes, you will make stops at monasteries and temples like Rinpung, Kichu Lhakhang, Dobji/Dakar Dzong, Tashichho Dzong, Chimi Lhakhang, Gangtey Goempa, Trongsa Dzong, Jakar Dzong, Jambay Lhakhang, Tashing Lhakhang, and Tiger’s Nest Monastery.
 All these monasteries and temples have their own religious and spiritual significance tied with Buddhism.
 Through most of the tour, particularly on the fourth, fifth, seventh, and eighth day, you will get the opportunity to live among the local village people in their homes.

-|Day 1||Arrival in Paro and sightseeing tour|
+|Day 1||Arrival in Paro (2,235m/7,331ft)and sightseeing tour|

-|Day 2||Paro-Haa Drive from Paro to Haa Valley via Chele La Pass (37 km, 2 hours)|
+|Day 2||Paro-Haa Drive from Paro to Haa Valley via Chele La Pass - 2 hours (37km) drive|

-|Day 3||Drive from Haa to Thimphu (115 km, 3 to 4 hours) and sightseeing tour|
+|Day 3||Drive from Haa to Thimphu and sightseeing tour - 3 to 4 hours (115km) drive|

-|Day 4||Drive from Thimphu to Punakha (74 km, 3 hours) and Sightseeing tour|
+|Day 4||Drive from Thimphu to Punakha and Sightseeing tour - 3 hours (74km) drive|

-|Day 5||Drive from Punakha to Phobjikha (80km, 3 to 4 hours) and sightseeing tour|
+|Day 5||Drive from Punakha to Phobjikha and sightseeing tour - 3 to 4 hours (80km) drive|

-|Day 6||Drive from Gangtey to Bumthang (156 km, 4 to 5 hours)|
+|Day 6||Drive from Gangtey to Bumthang - 4 to 5 hours (156km) drive|

 |Day 7||Sightseeing at Bumthang|

-|Day 8||Drive from Bumthang to Punakha (216 km, 6 to 7 hours)|
+|Day 8||Drive from Bumthang to Punakha - 6 to 7 hours (216km) drive|

-|Day 9||Drive from Punakha to Paro (116, 3 to 4 hours)|
+|Day 9||Drive from Punakha to Paro - 3 to 4 hours (115km) drive|